 - 1 large head of cauliflower, florets removed

 - Preheat oven to 350F.

-- Bake for 20 to 25 minutes or until a meat thermometer reads 160F.
+- Place the muffin tin on the middle racke of the oven and bake for 15 to 20 minutes or until a meat thermometer reads 160F.

 - Allow the meatloaf to rest for 5 minutes before gently removing from the muffin tin.
-Top with mashed cauliflower and serve warm.
+Top with the roasted mashed cauliflower and serve warm.